leelabsg/META_SAIGE/README.md

 - `--maxMAF` : Max MAF for of the analysis
 - `--Is.Hybrid` : Hybrid option uses chisq test for the collapsed variants and use ER or SPA to produce p-value.

-example command could be found in 'test_run_GC.sh' for GC-based meta-analysis and 'test_run_CohortSPecific.sh' for Cohort-specifically collapsing meta-analysis
+example commands could be found in 'test_script'

+## Rscript Usage